AI UGC vs Real Creators: 500M Impressions Tested (2026)

-Researchers from Columbia, Harvard, MIT, and CMU just published the largest study ever conducted on AI-generated advertising.
+Researchers from Columbia, Harvard, the Technical University of Munich, and CMU just published the largest study ever conducted on AI-generated advertising.
 They analyzed 500M+ impressions and 3M+ clicks across Taboola's network — and the headline finding surprised everyone: AI-generated ads recorded a 0.76% CTR versus 0.65% for human-made ads.

 But the real story is more nuanced than "AI wins."
 The study found that after statistical controls, performance was comparable — and the deciding factor wasn't whether the ad was AI-made or human-made.
 It was whether the ad contained a large, clear human face.
 AI-generated ads just happened to include this trust cue more consistently.